BS 5839: Fire Detection and Fire Alarm Systems for Buildings

 Safelincs is therefore only offering mains-powered smoke alarms WITH a backup battery.

-Mains Powered Smoke Alarms with Backup Battery - Grade D
+Mains Powered Smoke Alarms with Backup Battery – Grades D1 & D2

 The problems outlined above can be overcome by using mains powered alarms that incorporate, within each alarm, a stand-by supply such as a primary or rechargeable battery.
 The alarms have to be interconnected either through wiring or radio-interlink.
-The mains power supply can come from a dedicated power supply directly from the fuse box or from the nearest permanently powered light fitting, as long as the smoke alarm heads can be removed without removing the base as well.
+The mains power supply can come from a dedicated power supply directly from the fuse box or from the nearest permanently powered light fitting, as long as the smoke alarm heads can be removed without removing the base as well and the light switch does not cut mains power to the alarm.

-Grade D is required for new, owner-occupied buildings of up to three storeys, two storey rented properties and existing, owner-occupied buildings of more than two storeys.
-Very large storeys (>200m2) might require a Grade B alarm system.
+Grade D2 is required for new, owner-occupied buildings of up to three storeys, while rented properties both new and existing should comply with Grade D1.
+Existing owner-occupied buildings may use Grade F2 alarms.
+Premises with very large storeys (>200m2), except single-storey buildings, require a Grade A alarm system.

 Fire Detectors Supplied with Power from a Common Power Supply Unit – Grades A, B, and C